rolandbernard/daro/README.md

 #### Streams

 Streams are used in our application mainly for short operations like filter or map.
 An relatively extensive example can be found in `daro.lang.interpreter.NativePackageScope.getCompleteMapping()`.
+In the game streams are mainly used to map a list of e.g. ValidationResults to its UI components.
+Also, the `daro.game.validation` validations and its results are evaluated/run using streams.

 #### File I/O

-File I/O is used both by the programming language, the game and the IDE.
+File I/O is used by the programming language, the game and the IDE.
 For example the programming language uses file i/o using `java.nio` in `daro.lang.interpreter.Executor.executeFileInScope()`.
+In the game it is mainly used to enable persistence of user state, their settings and to save challenges, import them into the game and to maintain playgrounds.

 #### Serialization